 The particular types of cases are discussed on other pages of this website.
 As you do your research, you’ll want to read-up on the crime(s) you’re charged with.
 Taking the time to understand more about the system, as well as your offense, will give you a bit more insight and reduce stress.
 Understanding the law and the court process is not always easy, so you should consider hiring an attorney to answer your questions and to represent you in court.

 Address: 4175 Alum Creek Drive, Obetz, OH 43207

 Website: Obetz Mayor’s Court

 • DUI / OVI

 If you have a ticket that doesn’t require you to go to court, you can actually pay it through the mail with cashier’s checks or money orders.
 If you pay in person, you can also use MasterCard and Visa.

 You have the right for your case to be in a court of record, and this Mayor’s Court is not one.
 That means you have the right to transfer your case from the Mayor’s Court to a municipal court if you prefer.
 Of course, you want to make sure you understand everything that a transfer entails before you do.
-If you receive a conviction through the Obetz Mayor’s Court, you can always file an appeal of the conviction.
+If you receive a conviction in the Obetz Mayor’s Court, you can always file an appeal of the conviction (within applicable time limits).
 Transferring or appealing your case will move your case from the Mayor’s Court to the Franklin County Municipal Court.
 You should probably consult with a lawyer before deciding whether to transfer or appeal your case.